-A new study published in the Journal of Psychiatric Research extends the results of two previous studies and provides evidence that oxytocin levels are low in women with depression, including patients with psychotic major depression (PMD), who typically exhibit greater depressive severity.
+A new study published in the Journal of Psychiatric Research extends the results of two previous studies and provides evidence for a deficit of oxytocin in women with depression, including patients with psychotic major depression (PMD), who typically exhibit greater depressive severity.

 In the Journal of Psychiatric Research study Kaeli Yuen and colleagues from the Department of Psychiatry, Stanford University, Stanford, CA found that plasma oxytocin levels were decreased in depressed females but increased (non-significantly) in depressed males compared to gender-matched healthy controls.